lsst-dm/dmtn-056/design.rst

         :param DatasetRef ref: a :ref:`DatasetRef` that identifies the :ref:`Dataset` and contains its :ref:`DatasetType`.

-        :param str uri: the :ref:`Uri` that has been associated with the :ref:`Dataset` by a :ref:`Datastore`.
+        :param str uri: the :ref:`URI` that has been associated with the :ref:`Dataset` by a :ref:`Datastore`.

-        :param dict components: if the :ref:`Dataset` is a composite, a ``{name : Uri}`` dictionary of its named components and storage locations.
+        :param dict components: if the :ref:`Dataset` is a composite, a ``{name : URI}`` dictionary of its named components and storage locations.

         :return: a newly-created :py:class:`DatasetHandle` instance.